notalentgeek/wp-plugin-reporter/readme.txt

 = How often is update information refreshed? =

 The plugin uses WordPress's built-in update checking system, so update information is refreshed whenever WordPress checks for updates.

+= Should I run this plugin on my production site? =

+Yes, Plugin Reporter is safe to run on production sites as it's a read-only tool that only gathers information.
+Future features like performance impact assessment would be best run on staging environments first.

+= Will this plugin help identify performance issues? =

+The current version focuses on plugin information and updates.
+We're developing a Performance Impact Assessment feature for future releases that will help identify which plugins affect site performance.

 == Screenshots ==